 Players 2026

-Norway Chess 2026 once again brings together some of the world’s strongest chess players for an exciting new edition — this year hosted in the capital, Oslo.
+Norway Chess 2026 once again unites the world’s strongest chess players for another thrilling edition — this year making its debut in the capital, Oslo.

-Both tournaments, Norway Chess and Norway Chess Women, share the same format, prize fund and playing venue.
-Each tournament follows a double round-robin format with six players, where all participants face each other twice.
+Both tournaments, Norway Chess and Norway Chess Women, share the same format, prize fund, and playing venue.
+Each tournament follows a double round-robin format with six players, meaning every participant faces each other twice.

-The Armageddon format ensures a decisive result in every round, adding an extra level of excitement for players and spectators alike.
-If a classical game ends in a draw, the players immediately compete in an Armageddon game to determine the winner.
+The Armageddon format guarantees a decisive result in every round, bringing an extra layer of excitement for players and spectators alike.
+Should a classical game end in a draw, the two players immediately go head-to-head in an Armageddon game to determine the winner.

-The full list of participants in both tournaments — Norway Chess and Norway Chess Women — will be published below.
-Additional player announcements will follow in the coming weeks.
+See the full list of participants for both Norway Chess and Norway Chess Women below.

 Magnus Carlsen (Norway)